Southern right whale: South Africa

+A southern right whale surfacing to breathe at Walker Bay, South Africa.

-Recent increases in numbers of whales visiting the north-eastern part of South Africa, the so-called Dolphin Coast such as around Ballito and off Umdloti Beach, indicates the whales' normal ranges are expanding and that re-colonising historical habitats will likely continue as more whales migrate further north.
+Whales have also been sighted visiting the north-eastern part of South Africa, the so-called Dolphin Coast such as around Ballito and off Umdloti Beach, indicates the whales' normal ranges are expanding and that re-colonising historical habitats will likely continue as more whales migrate further north.

 Western Africa

 In Namibia, the majority of confirmed whales are restricted to the south of Luderitz, on the southwestern coast.
 Only a handful of animals venture further north to historical breeding grounds such as at Walvis Bay, but their numbers are slowly increasing.
 Until illegal hunting ceased, whales were rare along Namibian shores, with no sighting recorded north of Orange River until 1971.
 Calving activities were first confirmed as recently as the 1980s.

 Historical records suggest that this whale's regular range could have once reached further northwards up the coasts of Cape Fria (northern Namibia) and Angola as far as Baia dos Tigres (Tiger Bay).

 Whaling is known to have been carried out off the coast of Gabon, for example at Cape Lopez, and there have been a few confirmed and unconfirmed sightings including one by Jim Darling, a renowned whale researcher.